- Purpose of Writing this Article

 Texts Not Authored by Shankara that ‘Seemingly’ Refute Prarabdha Karma

 In part 1 of this article series, I stated Shankar’s philosophy of Prarabdha Karma in Shankara’s Flawless Elucidation of Prarabdha Karma.
 Now I am going to discuss two Post-Shankara Advaita books which do not seem to be authored by Shankara (See Determination of Shankara’s Original Works.) which seem to refute the notion of Prarabdha Karma.
-I am going to exaine their basis for doing so and also see if Shankara agrees to them

 This popular Advaita text has something very queer going on as far as its discussion on Prarabdha Karma is concerned.
 In verse 89, it first completely accepts and agrees with the notion of Prarabdha Karma, for it says,